Cloudneeti/Cloudneeti_SaaS_Docs/docs/gettingStarted/activateCloudneetiLicense.md

 Upon customer request, Cloudneeti license(s) will be configured and email invitation(s) will be sent to License Administrator(s).
 Additional users within Cloudneeti applications will be provisioned by the customer’s License Administrator.

-Activating Cloudneeti License and Onboarding Azure Subscription Account
+Activating Cloudneeti License and Onboarding Cloud Account

 1. Log in to the Cloudneeti portal using the license admin user credentials.